 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Risk of violent crime (armed robbery and home invasion) and petty crime exists throughout the country, especially in Gaborone (including Kgale Hill and areas surrounding Gaborone Dam) and other cities.
+Moderate risk of violent crime (armed robbery, home invasion, home robbery, sexual assault, and carjacking) and moderate risk of petty crime exist throughout the country, especially in Gaborone (including Kgale Hill and areas surrounding Gaborone Dam) and other cities; in remote areas frequented by tourists; in hotels, lodges, game parks, and nature reserves.

 Other Safety Threats